-How could the Corona crisis affect companies and employees as well as the job market?
+How could the Corona crisis affect companies, employees and their careers as well as the job market?

 Currently, the Corona crisis is posing major challenges for many companies.
 But even though there seems to be no end in sight so far, it is advisable for both employers and employees to think about the time after the pandemic.
 But how might the crisis affect the broader job market, and what opportunities might arise when the economy ramps up again?
 Why are forward-looking IT training programs so interesting in this context?